Basicprogrammer10/connorcode-writing/afire/afire-update-4.md

 ### Cache Middleware

-Alother new extension was added to cache responses.
+Another new extension was added to cache responses.
 It stores the route paths with the response and uses this to allow for future requests to the same path and method within a timeout to be cached.
-You can use the extention like this:
+You can use the extension like this:

 ```rust
 Cache::new()